Amazon Sellers Hit Walmart With Class Action Lawsuit Alleging Complicity In Online Organized Retail Crime

 on Walmart Marketplace has increased exponentially, the majority of which (73% at the height) are sellers who have provided Walmart with business contact information, including an address and phone number, from China.

-It then goes on to describe how the fraudulent sellers hijack product images and descriptions from Amazon, list the items which they do not have in their possession on Walmart, purchase those items from from the plaintiffs on Amazon to ship to their Walmart buyers, and then use false claims of non-delivery to force refunds - and how Walmart financially benefits from allowing the fraud to go on.
+It then goes on to describe how the fraudulent sellers hijack product images and descriptions from Amazon, list the items which they do not have in their possession on Walmart, purchase those items from the plaintiffs on Amazon to ship to their Walmart buyers, and then use false claims of non-delivery to force refunds - and how Walmart financially benefits from allowing the fraud to go on.

 Walmart Realizes Significant Financial Benefits From The ORC